top of page

 Postdoctoral researcher at El Colegio de México

-In addition to my academic work, I have extensive professional experience in the extractive sector, where I have worked closely with local communities, private companies, and state institutions in contexts marked by conflicts and negotiations over natural resources.
+I am an anthropologist with an academic background in environmental and political anthropology.
+My research focuses on artisanal and small-scale mining, geosocial formations, critical minerals, and the subterranean in Peru and Mexico, with an emphasis on the intersections between materiality, territory, and power.
+In addition to my academic work, I have extensive professional experience in the extractive sector, where I have worked closely with local communities, companies, and state institutions in contexts marked by conflicts and negotiations over natural resources.
 The core of my anthropological work seeks to integrate my academic and applied expertise into collaborative and critical forms of ethnographic practice that foster spaces for dialogue between academia and the concerns of the communities with which I work.
-Within this framework, I am developing the Reassembling Anthropology Project, which examines how anthropologists from the Global South shape their research methods within neoliberal and precarious academic landscapes.

-I completed my Ph.D. in Sociocultural Anthropology at Western University (Canada) in 2025, under the supervision of Dr. Kim Clark and with the support of a Vanier Scholarship, the most prestigious award given by the Canadian government to doctoral students.
+I completed my Ph.D. in Sociocultural Anthropology at Western University (Canada) in 2025, under the supervision of Dr. Kim Clark and with the support of a Vanier Scholarship awarded by the Canadian government.
 I also hold a bachelor’s degree in Anthropology from the National University of San Marcos (Peru) and a master’s degree in Political Science from the Latin American Faculty of Social Sciences (Ecuador).
-I am currently a postdoctoral researcher at the Interdisciplinary Ethnography Laboratory (LabEtno) at El Colegio de México.
+I am currently a postdoctoral researcher in the Laboratorio Interdisciplinario de Etnografia (LabEtno) at El Colegio de México.

 Contact